moodle-an-hochschulen/moodle-theme_boost_union/README.md

 Moodle core ships with FontAwesome 4 icons which are fine, but FontAwesome has evolved since then.
 If you want to use more recent FontAwesome icons, you can do this with this setting.
 As soon as you choose another version than FontAwesome 4, additional settings will appear where you can upload more recent FontAwesome versions.

+#### Tab "Mobile"

+##### Supplementary Mobile Settings

+With this setting you can upload css rules for the mobile layout.
+This setting overwrites the filepath in the setting mobilecssurl.

 ### Settings page "Feel"

 #### Tab "Navigation"